Motion sickness: First aid

 - Avoid strong odors, spicy and greasy foods, and alcohol.

-- Take an over-the-counter antihistamine, such as one containing dimenhydrinate (safe for children over 2 years) or meclizine, at least 30 to 60 minutes before you travel.
+- Take an antihistamine, which you can buy without a prescription.
+Medicines include dimenhydrinate (Dramamine, Driminate, others) and meclizine (Dramamine Less Drowsy, Travel-Ease, others).
+Dimenhydrinate is safe for children older than age 2.
+Take these medicines at least 30 to 60 minutes before you travel.
 Expect drowsiness as a side effect.

-- Consider scopolamine, available in a prescription adhesive patch (Transderm Scop).
+- Consider scopolamine, available in a prescription adhesive patch called Transderm Scop.
 Several hours before you plan to travel, apply the patch behind your ear for 72-hour protection.
-Talk to your doctor before using the medication if you have health problems, such as glaucoma or urine retention.
+Talk to your health care provider before using the medicine if you have health problems such as glaucoma or urine retention.

 - Try ginger.
 A ginger supplement combined with ginger snaps, ginger ale or candied ginger might help curb nausea.